kytrinyx/petroglyph/README.md

 # Petroglyph

-A simple ruby dsl to create json views.
+A simple, terse, and unsurprising ruby dsl to create json views.

-## Examples
+## Usage

 Add a node with a simple value: